mosaicml/streaming/docs/source/getting_started/user_guide.md

         return self.x[index], self.y[index]
 ```

-There are a few parameters that need to be initialized before `MDSWriter` gets called.
+There are a few parameters that need to be initialized before {class}`streaming.MDSWriter` gets called.
 Some of the parameters are optional, and others are required parameters.
 Let's look at each of them where we start with two required parameters.

 1. Provide the Local filesystem directory path to store the compressed dataset